AndrewWren/Front-Page/README.md

 #### Quasar mass machine learning

-I processed astrophysical data and built a neural net to predict the mass of supermassive black holes from their “quasar” emissions.
+Processed astrophysical data and built a neural net to predict the mass of supermassive black holes from their “quasar” emissions.
 Within the distribution of quasars I was targeting, this achieved predictions to within current observational estimates.

 I learnt how to shape complex data for machine learning and set up a simple model.
 I also learnt how difficult it can be to extend to "out-of-distribution" data.